Fiat: Africa

 Fiat passenger cars began assembly in South Africa in 1950, and full production in their Rosslyn plant commenced in 1966.
 Sales reached a peak market share of about five percent around 1970 but then dropped precipitously.
 A new 128-based half-ton pickup truck helped turn the situation around.

 It also assembled in Egypt through El-Nasr Automotive Manufacturing Company which assembled FIAT brands 125-127-128.

 On 13 October 2022, Fiat Brand and the Algerian government signed a framework agreement aimed at local production of vehicles and the development of the automotive sector in Algeria.

 Asia

 Fiat's presence in the Chinese market is limited compared to its European, Japanese, Korean, and American rivals.
 At the beginning of 2012, Fiat was only importing Fiat Bravo and Fiat 500 model.
 However, in 2012 Fiat and GAC opened a joint venture plant to produce the first Fiat vehicle specifically developed for the Chinese market ever: the Fiat Viaggio, a compact car derived from another Fiat model, the Dodge Dart (in turn derived from another Fiat car, the Alfa Romeo Giulietta).

 Fiat currently offers Japanese consumers the 500 in both coupe and convertible body styles, and the Panda.

-Fiat has been present in the Indian market since 1948.
-They were last operating in a joint venture with Tata Motors, although car sales were limited and directed at niche segments (approx. 20k units in 2011).
+Fiat was present in the Indian market from 1948 until 2019.
+They were last operating in a joint venture with Tata Motors before going solo in 2012.